-Faith is a part of our lives everyday at St. Nicholas Catholic School.
-Prayer is woven throughout the day from Openings to meal times.
+Faith is a part of our lives every day at St. Nicholas Catholic School.
+Prayer is woven throughout the day from our opening meeting, to meal times, to end of day prayers.
 Curriculum-based religion classes are held for all grades.
 Second Grade Catholic students receive the Sacraments of First Reconciliation and First Communion.

 The entire student body of St. Nicholas Catholic School celebrates the Church's Liturgical Seasons throughout the year.
 The Season of Advent is celebrated with weekly Advent Candle ceremonies and the Catholic students receive the Sacrament of Reconciliation.
 The Lenten Season begins with students gathering to draw and understand the Stations of the Cross.
 In addition, Kindergarten through Sixth Grade classes take turns hosting the Stations of the Cross every week during Lent and again, the Catholic students receive the Sacrament of Reconciliation.
 Mary is honored in October and May with the school gathering to say the Rosary.
 Students are involved in presenting plays depicting Juan Diego and Our Lady of Guadalupe, Saint Nicholas, and The Magi.

-Mime Troupe is for Third through Sixth Graders who wish to participate.
-They perform The Passion, a moving production of Jesus' last week on earth.
+Mime Troupe performs The Passion, a moving production of Jesus' last week on earth.
 Students start practicing in January and perform at local churches during the Lenten Season only.
 Practices are after school and performances can be on nights and weekends.
 The performance schedule changes each year.

 Catholic Schools Week